 3. He held positions of power in the party, where he initiated attacks on Jews and Jewish property.

-4. He is best known as publisher of Der Sturmer, which used crude imagery and false reports to attack Jews.
+4. He is best known as the publisher of Der Sturmer, which used crude imagery and false reports to attack Jews.

 5. Streicher also published anti-Semitic propaganda masquerading as children’s books, such as Der Giftpilz.